b0ink/csgo-chaos-mod/README.md

 `sm_effect <Effect Name | Search Term>`
 - Brings up a menu of any effects containing the search term.

-`sm_startchaos`
-- Spawns a new effect immediately and starts the effect timer.

-`sm_stopchaos`
-- Pauses the Chaos Effect timer and resets all the effects.

-`chaos_refreshconfig`
-- Updates and re-parses configs.

 ## Config
-Each effect can individually be enabled/disabled and have their duration adjusted within `configs/Chaos/Chaos_Effects.cfg`.\
-More information about the Chaos config can be found [here](addons/sourcemod/configs/Chaos).

-You can adjust the effect titles in [the translation files](https://github.com/b0ink/csgo-chaos-mod/tree/main/addons/sourcemod/translations) to appear differently in-game.

-### In-Game Config Editor
-Instead of manually editing the `Chaos_Effects.cfg` file, it is recommended to adjust the effects by using the `!chaos` command, and selecting `Settings->Effects`.
+You can adjust the effect's duration and enable/disable it by using the "!chaos" command, and selecting `Settings -> Effects`.

-ANY changes you make in-game will create a `Chaos_Override.cfg` file in `addons/sourcemod/configs/Chaos/`, and automatically add/update your changes within the file.
-The effects found in `Chaos_Override.cfg` will have a higher priority over those same effects in `Chaos_Effects.cfg`.
-To revert to defaults, simply delete `Chaos_Override.cfg`.\
+ANY changes you make in-game will create a "Chaos_Override.cfg" file in "addons/sourcemod/configs/Chaos/", and automatically add/update your changes within the file.
+Anything in this file with be used instead of the plugin defaults (which in most cases is Enabled and 30 seconds duration).

-**Using this method means you can update Chaos to its latest version and corresponding config files without overwriting your changes.**
+Using this method means you can update Chaos to its latest version and corresponding config files without overwriting your changes.
+More information about the Chaos config can be found here.

 ## Available ConVars:
 `sm_chaos_enabled` | `Default.
 1` | `Min.
 0` | `Max.
 1`